AnimosWorkshop/Sor-Vault/Sign of Remembrance/Races/Temuthen Races/Human.md

 ### Learner Human

-**Ability Score Increase:** Each of your ability scores increase by 1, and one ability score of your choice increases by an additional 1.
+**Racial Attribute Bonus:** Each of your attribute scores increase by 1, and one attribute score of your choice increases by an additional 1.
 **Adept Arts:** You are adept instead of proficient in the skill you chose for your Skilled racial feature.